mythic-beasts/letsencrypt-mythic-dns01/README.md

 for your domains using the [Mythic Beasts control panel](https://ctrlpanel.mythic-beasts.com)

-If you're setting up tokens for the DNS API v2, you'll need to grant a permit for a TXT record with the hostname '_acme-challenge'.
+If you're setting up tokens for the DNS API v2, you'll need to grant a permit for a TXT record with the hostname '_acme-challenge' for each domain that requires a certificate.

 Then create the file `/etc/dehydrated/dnsapi.config.txt` containing your domain name and password or DNS API tokens.
 You can add multiple domains, one per line: